*This post was originally published on November 6, 2017

 Do you need 18 sets of bedsheets in your closet, or do you perhaps just require one, possibly two for each bed?

-Try to be critically honest about the value each item brings to your life, and the frequency they get used.
-If you find yourself wavering, chances are you probably don’t need it.
+Try to be critically honest about the value each item brings to your life, and the frequency it gets used.
+If you find yourself wavering, even slightly, chances are you probably don’t need it.

 By doing this you will not only organize and de-clutter your house, you will highlight the types of stuff on which you waste your money the most.

 For me it was definitely clothing and DIY tools/materials.
 I was once a sucker for buying things when they were on sale.
 Falling prey to the thought that I might use it at some point, and should get it now while it was a deal.

 I would then find myself clearing those same items out a year or so later when I would finally realize that not only did I not need them in the first place, they were a total waste of money and definitely not worth the “deal” I got them for.

 The more you can educate yourself on what you actually get use from and what you don’t, the more awareness you will have when you are trying to make a purchase decision.

 Building this awareness should help you avoid repeating purchase mistakes in the future, and essentially throwing money away.
 There’s no doubt I’ve trimmed thousands of dollars annually from my spending habits, just by regularly clearing the clutter.